Since: 0.18.0

 Cause: FolderWatcher uses mtime as its checksum.
 If the backup was restored to the same filesystem paths, mtimes are preserved and the watcher sees "no change."

-# OR touch all media files to update mtime
+# OR touch all media files to update mtime, then rescan

 Symptom: Backups are 50 GB+, slow to transfer, fill up backup storage.